Amanda Ruter Dufour: Style and themes

-Her lines entitled "Confession" might alone establish Mrs. Dufour's title to the inborn poetic temperament.
+Dufour's "Confession" might alone establish her title to the inborn poetic temperament.
 There was no true poet who, in moments of inspiration, had not embodied and addressed the ideal.
 And there was no better test of the depth and purity of the poetic vein than the tone and manner of such an address.
-Its impassioned lines were wont to disclose all that was noblest at once and warmest, in the inner heart of the writer; and in them, therefore, the reader sought, with best chance of obtaining a clue to the just appreciation of the character, and just estimate of the genius which thus conceived and pictured, not what is, but what might be; not what could be found in this world, but still, what could be imagine, and may hope, perhaps, to meet with in another.
+Its impassioned lines disclosed the noblest and warmest aspects in the heart of the writer; and in them; therefore, the reader sought, with best chance of obtaining a clue to the just appreciation of the character, and just estimate of the genius which thus conceived and pictured, not what is, but what might be; not what could be found in this world, but still, what could be imagine, and may hope, perhaps, to meet with in another.